google/clusterfuzz/docs/contributing-code/source_code.md

   [`.gcloudignore`](https://github.com/google/clusterfuzz/blob/master/src/appengine/.gcloudignore)
   are not uploaded to App Engine.
-Shared modules cannot use top-level imports from these directories, as this causes a `ModuleNotFoundError` on App Engine startup (b/552012304).
+Shared modules cannot use top-level imports from these directories, as this causes a `ModuleNotFoundError` on App Engine startup.
 Instead, import them locally inside the functions or methods where they are used.